-Using the integrated numeric keypad
+Using the integrated numeric keypad (select products only)

 The computer includes an integrated numeric keypad, and it also supports an optional external numeric keypad or an optional external keyboard that includes a numeric keypad.
-For more details about the integrated numeric keypad, see Keys on page 13.
+For more details about the integrated numeric keypad, see Keys on page 12.